swirlai/swirl-search/docs/Installation-Community.md

 python swirl.py setup
 ```

-## Install the Galaxy UI

-{: .warning }
-To install the Galaxy UI, you must have the latest [Docker app](https://docs.docker.com/get-docker/) for MacOS or Linux installed and running locally.
+## Setup RAG

 * To enable SWIRL's Real-Time Retrieval Augmented Generation (RAG) on your `localhost`, run the following commands from the Console before installing the Galaxy UI:
 ``` shell
 export MSAL_CB_PORT=8000
 export MSAL_HOST=localhost
 ```

+For more information, refer to the [RAG Configuration guide](RAG-Guide.html).

+## Install the Galaxy UI

+{: .warning }
+To install the Galaxy UI, you must have the latest [Docker app](https://docs.docker.com/get-docker/) for MacOS or Linux installed and running locally.

 * To install Galaxy, execute the following command the Console (with the Docker app running):